SublimeText/Rake/README.md

 Package Installation
 ====================
+If not using [Package Control](http://wbond.net/sublime_packages/package_control), you can install it manually:

 Bring up a command line in the Packages/ folder of your Sublime user folder, and execute the following:
 > mkdir Rake
 > cd Rake